Platform Developers Tools Testnet Community

 Ecosystem fund release is bounded by treasury and oversight rules

 The whitepaper and tokenomics both frame ecosystem spending as a governed process.
-The public references call out a 4-of-7 multisig for ecosystem fund disbursements, a 48-hour timelock, and milestone-oriented control over releases.
-That matters because a credible grants program is defined by its approval path, not just by a headline allocation.
+The current public references emphasize milestone review, treasury oversight, auditable release controls, and disciplined disclosure.
+That matters because a credible grants program is defined by its approval path, not by a headline allocation claim.

 Approval Boundary